- Home

 October

-Quality time also is important, so if you’ve not spent much meaningful time together recently, then why not schedule a date night?
+Quality time is also important, so if you’ve not spent much meaningful time together recently, why not schedule a date night?

-Or, if you’re not in a relationship and one of your goals is to find love, then you might want to try Rest Less dating – members Dave and Dawn met here, and are now engaged!
+Or, if you’re not in a relationship and one of your goals is to find love, you might like to consider joining Rest Less Dating.
+Here, you can connect with singles over 50 in a safe and secure online environment.
+Rest Less members Dave and Dawn met here, and are now engaged!

 November

 Reduce your screen time.
-There are many health benefits to reducing the amount of time we spend in front of a screen whether it’s a computer or a phone screen.
+There are many health benefits to reducing the amount of time we spend in front of a screen – whether it’s a computer screen, a TV, or on a phone.
 Too much screen time can lead to weight gain, sleep problems, eye strain, and poor posture.

-Try taking regular breaks from smart devices to listen to some music, read a book, meet up with people in person, or go for a walk.
-It’s also good to leave your phone outside your bedroom at night so that you won’t be tempted to check it before you go to sleep.
+Try taking regular breaks from smart devices to listen to some music, read a book, meet up with people, or go for a walk.
+It’s also good to leave your phone outside of your bedroom at night so that you won’t be tempted to check it before you go to sleep.

 December

 Have fun and channel your inner child.
-Self-development goals are often quite serious, and centre around things that we feel we ‘should do’ – even if we know these things are good for us.
-But, it’s important to remember that life is also short, and that fun, laughter, and spontaneity are invaluable.
+Self-development goals are often quite serious and centre around things that we feel we ‘should do’.
+But, it’s equally important to allow for plenty of fun, laughter, and spontaneity in your life too.

-It’s important to make time for play; especially if you work long hours, or spend a lot of your time doing things for other people.
-This could mean going for a night out on the town with your friends, watching some silly movies, or building a blanket fort with your grandkids.
+It’s important to make time for play; especially if you work long hours or spend a lot of your time doing things for other people.
+This could mean going for a night out with friends, watching some light-hearted films, or building a blanket fort with your grandkids.

-Research suggests that adults who play games have improved social well being, sharper cognitive functions, and are even better able to keep healthier relationships – both platonic and romantic – than those who don’t participate in fun activities on a regular basis.
+Research suggests that adults who play games have improved social well-being, sharper cognitive functioning, and are even better able to maintain healthy relationships – both platonic and romantic – than those who don’t regularly participate in fun activities.

 Other resolutions